apatewp/codebase/README.md

 This is a monorepo containing these folders:

-- A Yarn Workspace, declared at `package.json` and with packages at `./packages`, which contains the bulk of our code.
+- A Yarn Workspace, declared at `package.json` and with packages at `./packages`, which contains our `interface` and `server` package.
-- A collection of Terraform modules located in the `./infrastructure` folder, for building out our Cloud Computing.
+- A collection of Terraform modules located in the `./infrastructure` folder, for building out our Cloud Computing on GCP.
-- A collection of `Dockerfile`s and entrypoint scripts modules located in the `./docker` folder, for building out our containers.
+- A collection of `Dockerfile`s and entrypoint scripts modules located in the `./docker` folder, for building containers which run on GCP.

 ## Running Locally